lsfusion/platform/docs/en/How-to_Custom_components_objects.md

 ---
-title: 'How-to: Custom Components (Objects)'
+title: 'How-to: Custom Components (objects)'
 ---

 By default, each object on a form with GRID view is displayed on the form as a flat table with columns.